matharotheelf/clothingshop/README.md

 From the homepage you can see a list of available products.
 Press 'Buy' under an item to add the item to your shopping cart.

+You can see the total price of your basket underneath the list of items in the basket.

 To remove an item from your shopping cart press 'Delete' under that item's entry in the cart.

 To apply a voucher when valid press 'Apply' with the appropriate items in your cart.

+You can see the reduced price of your basket with vouchers applied beneath the vouchers.

 ## User Stories
 ```